Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Conclusion

-The proposed model offers a cost-effective alternative for obtaining consumer evaluations of new product designs.
-In contrast to traditional methods such as conducting consumer surveys, we leverage UGC as a source of consumer preferences.
-This UGC serves as a vast repository of real-time, self-evident consumer preferences that can be utilized to inform design decisions.
-Such information is highly relevant because it is voluntarily generated by consumers.
-This information is abundant, readily available online, and dynamically updated, which allows firms to keep up with constantly evolving consumer demands.
-UGC is especially useful for start-up firms that do not have sufficient internal resources and cannot afford the costs of designing new products using traditional methods.
-The use of UGC not only reduces the financial burden associated with extensive consumer surveys but also provides a more dynamic and authentic reflection of consumer tastes.
+Our framework provides a cost-effective way to evaluate new product designs by using user-generated content (UGC) instead of traditional consumer surveys.
+UGC offers a vast, real-time repository of consumer preferences that inform design decisions.
+This data is highly relevant as it is voluntarily generated by consumers, abundant, readily available online, and constantly updated, helping firms stay aligned with evolving consumer demands.
+UGC is particularly beneficial for start-ups lacking resources for costly traditional design methods, reducing financial burdens and offering a dynamic, authentic reflection of consumer tastes.

-In summary, our findings suggest that industry practitioners can benefit significantly from combining preference information with generative models, moving beyond the limitations of pure GAN-based approaches.
-By recognizing the importance of external preferences, particularly those embedded in UGC, businesses can enhance the efficiency of their design processes and gain valuable insights into consumer preferences without conducting costly surveys.

-Our method has broad applications not only for artistic designs but also for other design tasks where heterogeneous consumer preferences widely exist.
-Future works can study how consumer preferences can be incorporated into generative models in other contexts and evaluate the effectiveness of such approaches.